StudyLions/Lionbot/README.md

       - discord.study.key
       - discord.study.pem

-  For running the deployment you need to write `./deploy.sh` in `discordStudy` folder.
+  For running the deployment you need to write `./deploy.sh` in `lionbot` folder.
 </details>

 <details>